aws/aws-cli/awscli/examples/ec2/modify-instance-placement.rst

         "Return": true
     }

-For more information, see `Modifying Instance Tenancy and Affinity <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/how-dedicated-hosts-work.html#moving-instances-dedicated-hosts>`__ in the *Amazon Elastic Compute Cloud User Guide for Linux Instances*.
+For more information, see `Modify Dedicated Host tenancy and affinity <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/moving-instances-dedicated-hosts.html>`__ in the *Amazon EC2 User Guide*.